Interactive access to a compute node¶

 Opening GUI windows in an interactive session¶

-If you logged into Artemis with a connection to an X server, as described in the getting started section, you can open up programs with graphical user interfaces in the interactive session.
+If you logged into Artemis with a connection to an X server, as described in the opening GUI windows using X11 Forwarding section, you can open up programs with graphical user interfaces in the interactive session.
 To start an interactive session that can open GUI programs, use the following qsub command:

 qsub -I -X -P PANDORA